tommai78101/PokemonWalking/README.md

 If all bodes well, it's possible that this will become a Java port of the Pokémon 2nd generation games.
 Highly likely, but I don't want to get my hopes up too soon.

 It's still in very early stages of development.
-Possibly even earlier than "alpha".
+Possibly even earlier than "alpha". *Everything is done from scratch/by hand.
+Only the character design is mostly mimicked from the original Pokémon games.*

-*Everything is done from scratch/by hand.
-Only the character design is mostly copied from the original Pokémon games.*
+*MILESTONE HAS REACHED, ALL PRIORITIES ARE SHIFTED TO LOW!* That means I won't be working on this as active as I used to be.

 **Features:**
 * Walking.
 (Main theme of the entire project.)